By all appearances, Charlie Munger doesn’t seem like an interesting man.

 Know Your Competencies

 Unlike many others who have studied at several elite institutions, it’s intriguing that Munger doesn’t encourage people to seek out brilliance.
-There’s no talk about how we should aim to change the world.
+There’s no talk of how we should aim to change the world.
 Rather, Munger focuses on not making big mistakes.

 One of the ways Charlie Munger has tried to avoid making stupid decisions is by sticking to what he calls his ‘circle of competence’.
 It’s the same rule that Warren Buffet lives by, and is why Berkshire Hathaway has been consistently so successful.